What does Youth Leadership Week look like?

 Will someone be at the airport in Guatemala City when I arrive?

 Yes.
-Cam Quayle and Greg Jensen will be at the airport to personally pick up each participant.
+Cam and/or Mandee Quayle will be at the airport to personally pick up each participant.

 How much luggage can I bring?